Refractive neutrino masses, ultralight dark matter and cosmology: Scales and validity of results

 \subsection{High order corrections and resummation}

-Here we have $r_\chi \gg d$ in contrast to the standard case ($r_W \ll d$) which may testify that neutrino interactions with many $\phi$ can be important (especially if both $\phi$ and $\phi^*$ are around).
-So, one should consider processes with more than one $\phi$ being absorbed and then emitted, such as
+Explanation of values of neutrino masses implies that $r_\chi \gg d$ in contrast to the standard case ($r_W \ll d$) which may testify that neutrino interactions with many $\phi$ can be important (especially if both $\phi$ and $\phi^*$ are around).
+So, one should consider processes with more than one $\phi$ being absorbed and emitted:

 as shown in Fig.\,\ref{fig:Nu-Phi-scattering}.
-The corresponding diagrams contain alternate propagators of $\chi$ and $\nu$ with $\phi$ vertices: $\chi \rightarrow \nu \rightarrow \chi \rightarrow \nu$.
+The corresponding diagrams contain alternate propagators of $\chi$ and $\nu$ with $\phi$ vertices.

 Let us consider, for definiteness, the case $\epsilon = -1$ when the $s-$channel contributes only.
 In the presence of two $\phi$ interactions $(\nu \phi \phi \rightarrow \nu \phi \phi )$ , the amplitude picks up an additional factor